dotnet/docs/docs/standard/base-types/custom-datetime.md

 There are two ways to indicate that characters are to be interpreted as literal characters and not as reserve characters, so that they can be included in a result string or successfully parsed in an input string:

 * By escaping each reserved character.
-For more information, see [Using the Escape Character](#Using-the-Escape-Character).
+For more information, see [Using the escape character](#using-the-escape-character).

   The following example includes the literal characters "pst" (for Pacific Standard time) to represent the local time zone in a format string.
 Because both "s" and "t" are custom format strings, both characters must be escaped to be interpreted as character literals.